 Photo of Stephen Rees Stephen Rees

-Stephen Rees is an associate in the firm’s Washington, DC office and member of the Litigation and Investigations Practice Group.
-He has handled litigation matters involving a range of issues, including antitrust, product liability, ERISA, insurance, breach of contract, and tort claims.
+Stephen Rees is a litigation associate in the firm’s Washington, DC office.
+He has handled matters involving a range of issues, including class actions, antitrust, product liability, consumer fraud, breach of contract, tort, ERISA, and insurance claims.

-Stephen Rees is an associate in the firm’s Washington, DC office and member of the Litigation and Investigations Practice Group.
-He has handled litigation matters involving a range of issues, including antitrust, product liability, ERISA, insurance, breach of contract, and tort claims.
+Stephen Rees is a litigation associate in the firm’s Washington, DC office.
+He has handled matters involving a range of issues, including class actions, antitrust, product liability, consumer fraud, breach of contract, tort, ERISA, and insurance claims.

 Stephen has experience in all stages of litigation, including:

-Stephen has first-chaired fact witness depositions and has drafted dispositive motions in both federal and state court for clients.
+Stephen has first-chaired fact witness depositions, drafted dispositive motions in both federal and state court, and argued in federal district and appellate courts.
 In addition, he maintains an active pro bono practice, with an emphasis on immigration-related impact litigation and criminal law matters.

 Photo of Andrew Soukup Andrew Soukup